Women in the Russian invasion of Ukraine: Civilians

-Impact on reproductive health
+Impact on reproductive health and rights

 Female reproductive healthcare, including pregnancy related services in Ukraine, have faced significant disruption due to the invasion.
 The International Federation for Human Rights reports that the war "is having a severe impact on women and girls sexual and reproductive rights."
 Caroline Nokes, Chair of the British Parliament's Women and Equalities Committee, has stated that "women escaping the war have lost access to crucial healthcare.
 Pregnant and breastfeeding women are often unable to access vital prenatal and postnatal services or find places to give birth safely."
+A study using app-based technology found that women in Ukraine were less likely to report their pain after reporting increased stress at the onset of the invasion, with the latter causing long-term health impacts.

 Russian forces have reportedly been attacking hospitals, launching indiscriminate attacks, and preventing humanitarian aid for children, which are clear breaches of international humanitarian law.
 By the second month of the war, doctors noticed a sharp rise in preterm births, with estimates of the rates doubling or tripling due to infections, lack of medical help, poor nutrition, poor living conditions, increased stress and other factors attributable to the war.
 One clinic in Kharkiv reported that premature births have accounted for 50% of all deliveries since the beginning of the invasion, three times the normal rate.
 Air raid sirens have also presented dilemmas for pregnant and newborn patients, as some women in late stages of pregnancy and newborn children cannot be moved below ground, particularly as emergency surgeries must be performed in operating theatres.

 Commercial surrogacy is legal in Ukraine with an estimated 2,000 children born each year for foreign parents, with Ukrainians seeing it as a lucrative opportunity as the pay can be more than the countries average annual salary.
 However, due to the war surrogate mothers in Ukraine have reported significant issues caused by the invasion.
 Some surrogacy companies have built bunkers for the mothers and their children, while others allowed the mothers to flee the country but ordered them back for their delivery or threatened the mothers with up to 15 years in prison if they fled Ukraine.
 Additional issues are faced when foreign parents come to pick up their children, due to lack of documentation causing many surrogate born children being unable to leave the country legally.

-In Russia, the invasion has also seen an increase in proposals to limit reproductive rights, particularly due to concerns over the loss of population through deceased soldiers and emigration.
-In August 2022, several members of the State Duma announced that they planned to introduce a bill ending public health insurance coverage of abortion.
-In September 2022, a bill was introduced in the State Duma that would ban the dissemination of information on voluntary childlessness.